sharetribe/flex-docs/src/docs/the-new-sharetribe/static-content-modify-the-landing-page/index.md

 The next section, locations, can be used to link directly to locations where you have or expect to have, the most listings.
 By default, the section already contains some locations.
 We will use the pre-set locations for this tutorial.

-Make the following changes:
+We'll only make a few minor changes to the text content:

-Change the Section Title to: “Find a Sauna Anywhere”.
-Change the section description to “Find the best saunas at the tap of a button, anywhere in Finland.”
+- Change the Section Title to: “Find a Sauna Anywhere”.
+- Change the section description to “Find the best saunas at the tap of a button, anywhere in Finland.”

-Don’t change the Section call to action or the Section appearance
+There's no need to change the Section call to action or the Section appearance

 Within the Content blocks, you will see there are 6 cities pre-set.
 Within each city’s Content Block open the Block and alter the Block text, and only the Block text.
-Replace the word **“bikes”** for **“saunas”** i.e
+Replace the word “bikes” with “saunas” like below:

 Replace:
 [› See bikes in Helsinki](/s?address=Helsinki%2C%20Uusimaa%2C%20Finland&bounds=60.297839%2C25.337729924%2C60.06196768%2C24.807445703)